-CNH Capital America LLC, a limited liability company organized under the laws of Delaware (often referred to as "CNH Capital America"), has acquired or originated or will acquire or originate and select the receivables transferred to each of the trusts and is also the sponsor for each transaction described in this prospectus and the accompanying prospectus supplement.
-CNH Capital America is an indirect wholly owned finance subsidiary of CNH Industrial N.V. ("CNH Industrial").
+CNH Industrial Capital America LLC, a limited liability company organized under the laws of Delaware (often referred to as "CNH Industrial Capital America"), has acquired or originated or will acquire or originate and select the receivables transferred to each of the trusts and is also the sponsor for each transaction described in this prospectus and the accompanying prospectus supplement.
+CNH Industrial Capital America is an indirect wholly owned finance subsidiary of CNH Industrial N.V. ("CNH Industrial").
+On February 28, 2014, CNH Industrial Capital America changed its name from CNH Capital America LLC to CNH Industrial Capital America LLC.

-CNH Capital America provides and administers financing for the retail purchase or lease of new and used agricultural, construction and other equipment.
-CNH Industrial offers various retail financing options to end-use customers through CNH Capital America and other CNH Industrial affiliates, subsidiaries and joint ventures to facilitate the sale of its products in North America, Europe, Latin America, Australia and other parts of the world.
+CNH Industrial Capital America provides and administers financing for the retail purchase or lease of new and used agricultural, construction and other equipment.
+CNH Industrial offers various retail financing options to end-use customers through CNH Industrial Capital America and other CNH Industrial affiliates, subsidiaries and joint ventures to facilitate the sale of its products in North America, Europe, Latin America, Australia and other parts of the world.
 However, the trusts will include only receivables of obligors located in the United States.

-CNH Capital America's operations principally involve purchasing retail installment sale contracts and leases from dealers and originating retail installment loans and leases.
-CNH Capital America has also established a relationship with one or more Consumer Receivables Originators pursuant to which CNH Capital America acquires consumer installment loans relating to equipment sold by dealers.
-In addition, CNH Capital America facilitates and finances the sale of insurance products and extended service plans to retail customers, provides financing for dealers' inventory, parts and rental equipment yards, and also provides other retail financing programs for end-use customers in North America.
-CNH Capital America, its subsidiaries and affiliates also provide various financing options to dealers for a variety of purposes, including inventory, working capital, real estate acquisitions, construction and remodeling, business acquisitions, dealer systems and service and maintenance equipment.
+CNH Industrial Capital America's operations principally involve purchasing retail installment sale contracts and leases from dealers and originating retail installment loans and leases.
+CNH Industrial Capital America has also established a relationship with one or more Consumer Receivables Originators pursuant to which CNH Industrial Capital America acquires consumer installment loans relating to equipment sold by dealers.
+In addition, CNH Industrial Capital America facilitates and finances the sale of insurance products and extended service plans to retail customers, provides financing for dealers' inventory, parts and rental equipment yards, and also provides other retail financing programs for end-use customers in North America.
+CNH Industrial Capital America, its subsidiaries and affiliates also provide various financing options to dealers for a variety of purposes, including inventory, working capital, real estate acquisitions, construction and remodeling, business acquisitions, dealer systems and service and maintenance equipment.

-CNH Capital America offers a broad variety of financing options through dealers to enduse customers for the retail sale of CNH Industrial's agricultural, construction and other equipment, used equipment accepted by dealers in trade and equipment of other manufacturers stocked and sold by the dealer network.
+CNH Industrial Capital America offers a broad variety of financing options through dealers to end-use customers for the retail sale of CNH Industrial's agricultural, construction and other equipment, used equipment accepted by dealers in trade and equipment of other manufacturers stocked and sold by the dealer network.

-CNH Industrial's United States dealers and company-owned dealerships located in the United States assign and sell retail installment sale contracts and leases to CNH Capital America on a regular basis.
+CNH Industrial's United States dealers and company-owned dealerships located in the United States assign and sell retail installment sale contracts and leases to CNH Industrial Capital America on a regular basis.

-Since mid-2005, due to an organizational restructuring designed to maximize efficiencies, CNH Capital America has become the sole originator of receivables of the types sold to the trusts within CNH Industrial's U.S. financial services business, except that one or more Consumer Receivables Originators originate consumer installment loans under program agreements between such Consumer Receivables Originators and CNH Capital America.
+Since mid-2005, due to an organizational restructuring designed to maximize efficiencies, CNH Industrial Capital America has become the sole originator of receivables of the types sold to the trusts within CNH Industrial's U.S. financial services business, except that one or more Consumer Receivables Originators originate consumer installment loans under program agreements between such Consumer Receivables Originators and CNH Industrial Capital America.
 New Holland Credit has become the sole servicer of those receivables.
-Prior to mid-2005, both CNH Capital America and New Holland Credit originated and serviced receivables.
+Prior to mid-2005, both CNH Industrial Capital America and New Holland Credit originated and serviced receivables.